 If you are growing strawberries hydroponically or if you are purchasing starts from nurseries in the spring, you will likely not need to worry about a strawberry root weevil infestation.
 However, be aware that these weevils attack not only strawberries but also some woody ornamental plants and other berries such as raspberries and blackberries.
 The methods for controlling them outlined in this article would also apply to these other plants.

-Good Products For Controlling Strawberry Root Weevils:
+Good Products At Amazon For Controlling Strawberry Root Weevils:

 Root Weevil Overview